khutchuasopi-ops/Qa-Manual-Testing-Portfolio/README.md

 - Understand severity and priority
 - Maintain test and defect traceability
 - Document testing results clearly
-- Communicate QA findings in a professional way
+- Communicate QA findings professionally

 ---

-## Confidentiality
+# Confidentiality

 Some projects in this portfolio are based on anonymized or confidential applications.